AmphibiaWeb and its Data Sources

 We aim to have a web page for every species of amphibian in the world.
 A species account provides the basic details on its biology and conservation status and threats.
 These are researched from the primary scientific literature, written by experts and university students alike from herpetology classes around the US or from the UC Berkeley AmphibiaWeb apprenticeship.
 In addition, we compile and provide links to relevant resources and to our partners' databases as well.

-For some species, we have agreements with publishers to display content directly from their books, allowing us to offer in-depth perspectives or alternative languages.
-Current book contributors include:
+For some accounts, we have agreements with publishers or data partners to display content directly from their books or web services, allowing us to offer in-depth perspectives or alternative languages.
+Current species account contributors include:

-Amphibian Declines: The Conservation Status of United States Species, edited by Michael Lannoo, UC Press Les Urodèles du Monde, 1st and 2nd editions, by Jean Raffaëlli Guia de Sapos da Reserva Adolpho Ducke, Amazonia Central by Lima, AP, WE Magnusson, M Menin, LK Erdtmann, DJ Rodrigues, C Keller, W Hödl 2005, INPA - em português Crocodile Newts: The Primitive Salamandridae of Asia (Genera Echinotriton and Tylototriton) by Axel Hernandez, 2016, Edition Chimaira
+Amphibian Declines: The Conservation Status of United States Species, edited by Michael Lannoo, UC Press Les Urodèles du Monde, 1st and 2nd editions, by Jean Raffaëlli - de français Guia de Sapos da Reserva Adolpho Ducke, Amazonia Central by Lima, AP, WE Magnusson, M Menin, LK Erdtmann, DJ Rodrigues, C Keller, W Hödl 2005, INPA - em português Crocodile Newts: The Primitive Salamandridae of Asia (Genera Echinotriton and Tylototriton) by Axel Hernandez, 2016, Edition Chimaira

-We also reciprocate or share our species accounts with:
+We reciprocate or share our species accounts with:

-The IUCN Redlist of Threatened Species Encylopedia of Life
+The IUCN Redlist of Threatened Species Encyclopedia of Life

 Above all, we have all the students and experts to thank who have given their time and expertise.What is a species account?